 Until recently, retailers had few options when it comes to preventing failures in their ecommerce platforms or their brick-and-mortar stores.
 The traditional approach was to wait for something to break, and then fix it as quickly as possible.
 In Macy’s case, “quickly” was about six hours.
 That’s not an acceptable speed.
 Another option is to try to track everything that is happening with dashboards and alerts, which quickly grows out of hand – how do you know where to look on your hundreds of beautiful visualizations?
 Which alert is meaningful when you get hundreds every day?

 One of the difficulties in these scenarios is that similar-looking errors might have diverse causes.
 Your cash registers might not be able to process credit cards, but that could be due to a failure in any number of separate applications.
-We refer to these errors as “” – multiple, nearly imperceptible failures in multiple locations which accumulate to cause spectacular outages.
+We refer to these errors as “micro-glitches” – multiple, nearly imperceptible failures in multiple locations which accumulate to cause spectacular outages.

 Going back to Macy’s, according to news reports they suffered an overcapacity outage of their credit card systems.
 Even this kind of outage comes with its own subsidiary failures and forewarnings, however.
 Systems as theoretically robust as the payment processing system for a major retailer don’t fail all at once.
 There are cumulative warning signs, such as an increasing trickle of transaction failures, or additional latency during card transactions.
 The ability to detect and interpret these warning signs could have meant averting a system failure at 10:00 AM, as opposed to trying to recover from a crash at noon.
 Maybe I’m stating the obvious here, but it’s much better and easier to prevent a failure that you identify early than to try to recuperate after the fact.